- 02 Apr 2026

 Exclusivity Group: Ensures registrants receive only one message per trigger and group.
 Select an exclusivity group, or select Other and enter a name to create a new one.

 Group Priority: Appears if you select an exclusivity group.
-Enter the group’s priority as a number, 1 being the highest.
-Covered in greater detail in the next section.
+Enter the priority as a number, with 1 being the highest.
+See Exclusivity groups and priorities for details.

 Custom Merge Fields: Select exports to be used as merge fields in the message body.

-Custom Filters: Add filters to determine the criteria for receiving the message.
+Custom Filters: Add filters to determine which registrants receive the message.

 Select Save.